 The LSI is housed in the Carl Icahn Laboratory at Princeton University.
 It was established to innovate in research and teaching at the interface of modern biology and the more quantitative sciences.
 The Institute provides significant support to its faculty through heavy investment in state-of-the-art research infrastructure, an NIH-funded graduate training program, and a high level of administrative support.

-Faculty positions are jointly appointed in one of the following academic departments at Princeton: Computer Science, Ecology and Evolutionary Biology, Physics, Chemistry, Chemical and Biological Engineering, or Molecular Biology.
+Faculty positions are jointly appointed in one of the following academic departments at Princeton: Physics, Chemistry, Molecular Biology, Ecology and Evolutionary Biology, Chemical and Biological Engineering, or Computer Science.
 These joint faculty positions offer significant benefits in terms of infrastructure, research funds, and collaborative opportunities, as well as an opportunity to interact with unusually able and interdisciplinary students.
-The successful candidate will have research laboratories at the Institute, and teaching responsibilities (both graduate and undergraduate) will be shared between the Institute and the home department.
+The successful candidate will have research laboratories in the LSI, and teaching responsibilities (both graduate and undergraduate) will be shared with the home department.

 How to Apply

 Applications must be submitted online at: https://www.princeton.edu/acad-positions/position/3121 and should include a cover letter, curriculum vitae that includes a list of publications, a concise 1-2 page research vision statement, as well as contact information for three references.

 Applications will be reviewed beginning on November 15, 2017, and will continue until the position is filled.

 Princeton University is an Equal Opportunity/Affirmative Action Employer and all qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.

 This position is subject to the University's background check policy.